Vanhuyne/Syncio-app/README.md

 ## Access and Download

 To access and download Syncio, visit our domain at [https://syncio.online/](https://syncio.online/).
+Additionally, you can explore our Java documentation by visiting our [Javadoc](https://syncio.online/javadoc/) for detailed insights into our codebase.

 ## Installation